Digging Up A New Story For Stalin

-Kremlin-backed historians are trying to link Finland to a mass grave of thousands of victims of Soviet repression
+Kremlin-backed historians are trying to link Finland to a mass grave of thousands of victims of the Great Terror

 On the edge of a clearing in the Sandarmokh forest, in the Karelia region of northwestern Russia, stands a stone slab carved with this message: “People, do not kill each other.”